alexacejaa/C_Multithread_Time_Fibonacci_Vow-Cons/README.md

 # OS_Project_3
 Operating Systems Project - 3 Parts: A, B and C. The three programs consist of multithreaded environments.
 In Part A, time functions were called to calculate the CPU and Wall Clock execution time.
-In Part B, a multithread environment accepts a user input and creates the Fibonacci Number sequence of such.
-Part C, is also a multithreaded environment in which a phrase is accepted in the command line and the words are separated into vowels and consonants.
+In Part B, a multithread environment accepts a user input and creates the Fibonacci Number sequence of the entry with the use of arrays.
+Part C, is also a multithreaded environment in which a phrase is accepted in the command line and the words are separated into vowels and consonants with the use of arrays.

 # READ_ME-PART_A
 The program provided created a user interactve environment that allows the user to indicate the number of sample points and threads, then calculates the PI.
 I modified